pythonkid2/DevOps-Practice/Q&A/Devops.md

 * **Hosts File:** Within the inventory file, individual entries for each host are specified with their details, such as hostname, IP address, and any additional variables.
 * **Print Total Number of Hosts:** To view the total number of hosts in your inventory, you can use the `ansible-inventory --list` command or simply examine the contents of the inventory file.

-### **Q: What are handlers in Ansible?**

-**A:** A handler represents a named list of tasks in Ansible.
-These tasks are triggered automatically when specific conditions are met or events occur within other tasks in a playbook.

 #### **Q: What are Ansible roles, and why are they useful?**

 **A:** Roles are a core concept in Ansible that enable users to group related tasks and configurations into reusable modules.
 These modules can then be included and referenced across different playbooks, promoting: